-Monsanto And The Weed Scientists: Not A Love Story
+Monsanto Attacks Scientists After Studies Show Trouble For Weedkiller Dicamba

 With the scale of dicamba damage increasingly clear, a fierce debate erupted over its cause.

-Monsanto's executives insist that it's because the people who sprayed dicamba were just learning how to do it properly, and didn't follow directions.
-Scott Partridge says his company checked out more than a thousand cases of dicamba damage, "and in 88 percent of those instances, the label was not followed."
-Farmers or pesticide applicators sprayed dicamba too close to neighboring fields, didn't clean out their equipment properly, or used the wrong nozzles.
+Monsanto's executives insist that the people who sprayed dicamba were just learning how to do it properly and didn't follow directions.
+Partridge says his company checked out more than a thousand cases of dicamba damage, "and in 88 percent of those instances, the label was not followed."
+Farmers or pesticide applicators sprayed dicamba too close to neighboring fields, didn't clean out their equipment properly or used the wrong nozzles.

 "Every one of those [mistakes] is fixable by education," Partridge says.

-University weed scientists say that's only part of the explanation, and the problem can't be fixed so easily.
+University weed scientists say that that is only part of the explanation and that the problem can't be fixed so easily.

 Bradley, Scott and their colleagues in other states say that much of the damage they saw this year didn't appear to come from "physical drift" of windblown droplets of dicamba, coming directly from a sprayer.
 Physical drift, they say, typically produces a plume of damage that diminishes with distance from the source of the spray.
 Instead, they saw entire hundred-acre fields of soybeans with cupped leaves, and the damage was uniform from one end to the other.
 They also saw damage in orchards and fields that were far removed from any fields sprayed with dicamba.

-This pattern, they say, looks more like what they'd feared all along: volatilization.
+This pattern, they say, looks more like what they had feared all along: volatilization.

-What's more, the scientists say, field experiments that they finally carried out this summer point toward evaporating dicamba as a cause.
+What is more, the scientists say, field experiments that they finally carried out this summer point toward evaporating dicamba as a cause.

 Bob Scott shows me one such experiment, a field of soybeans at a research station near Lonoke, Ark.
 Here, soybeans were injured by dicamba that definitely did not enter the field through mistakes in spraying.

-"It's important to remember, we did not spray this plot," Soott says.
+"It's important to remember, we did not spray this plot," Scott says.
 Instead, at a location far away from this field, he and his colleagues sprayed trays of soil with various dicamba-containing herbicides.
 Then they carried the trays into this field and placed them between the rows of soybeans for 48 hours.
-The trays and soybeans were protected underneath plastic hoops - essentially, miniature greenhouses - that were open at each end.
+The trays and soybeans were protected underneath plastic hoops — essentially, miniature greenhouses — that were open at each end.
 The dicamba evaporated from the trays and injured the soybean plants nearby, curling their leaves and stunting their growth.

 "A lot of people were very disappointed when they saw the plots," Scott says.
 "A lot of people didn't want to see what they were seeing, and were in disbelief."